TardifLab/MTsatB1correction/README.md

 Code included in PCA folder is used to recreate figures from paper, but is not needed for B1 correction of data.

 **If used, please reference the following publication:**
-Rowley, Christopher D., et al. "A model‐based framework for correcting inhomogeneity effects in magnetization transfer saturation and inhomogeneous magnetization transfer saturation maps."
-Magnetic Resonance in Medicine (2021). https://doi.org/10.1002/mrm.28831
+Rowley, C. D., Campbell, J. S., Wu, Z., Leppert, I. R., Rudko, D. A., Pike, G. B., & Tardif, C. L. (2021).
+A model‐based framework for correcting inhomogeneity effects in magnetization transfer saturation and inhomogeneous magnetization transfer saturation maps.
+Magnetic Resonance in Medicine. https://doi.org/10.1002/mrm.28831

 **For additional help with this code, contact christopher.rowley@mcgill.ca**